nikolaialex/ostfalia_db_2016_hausarbeiten/crdt/03_CRDT-Conflict-free_Replicated_Data_Type.md

 In Wikipedia wird in diesem Zusammenhang noch auf die Problematik der Entstehung und Behandlung von Konflikten eingegangen.
 Auch (Shapiro et al. 2011b) thematisieren diese Probleme.
 > „Several EC systems will execute an update immediately, only to discover later that it conflicts with another, and to roll back to resolve this conflict [...].
 This constitutes a waste of resources, and in general requires a consensus to ensure that all replicas arbitrate conflicts in the same way.
 To avoid this, we require a stronger condition“ (Shapiro et al. 2011b, S. 389)

-Sie verweisen in diesem Zusammenhang auf die Strong Eventual Consistency, um die Komplexität einer Konfliktlösung oder auch eines roll back zu vermeiden.
+Sie verweisen in diesem Zusammenhang auf die Strong Eventual Consistency, um die Komplexität einer Konfliktlösung oder auch eines „roll back“ zu vermeiden.
 ### 3.1.4.
 Strong Eventual Consistency
 Die Starke Konsistenz nach Vogels,
 > „Strong consistency.
 After the update completes, any subsequent access (by A, B, or C) will return the updated value.“ (Vogels 2008, S. 17),